Binocular Vision Clinic

 Treatment options

-Glasses or Patching: Depending on the condition, your doctor may recommend specific glasses or an eye patch to help the eyes work together and/or to develop more clear vision.
+Glasses or Patching: Special glasses or an eye patch to help the eyes work together and see more clearly.

-Vision Therapy: Like physical therapy for the eyes, vision therapy is a customized program of exercises and activities that are designed to retrain neurological pathways and improve how the eyes work together.
-These exercises can strengthen eye muscles, improve eye coordination, and enhance visual processing skills.
+Vision Therapy: Like physical therapy for the eyes, this is a custom program of exercises designed to improve how the eyes work together.
+These exercises strengthen eye muscles, improve coordination, and enhance visual processing skills.